qingreee1/material-theme-jetbrains-docs/README.md

 layout: index
 title: README
 ---
-# Documentation for Material Theme UI for Jetbrains
+# Documentation for Material Theme UI for JetBrains

 This is the repository for the documentation website for the [Material Theme UI plugin](https://github.com/ChrisRM/material-theme-jetbrains).